 Wildlife and Fire: Understanding Landscape-Scale Impacts and Conservation Through a Single-Species Lens

 Description: In January, the Southwest Fire Science Consortium, USDA Forest Service, Southwest Climate Adaptation Science Center, and many other partners hosted a two-day workshop on the intersection of wildlife and fire.
-Based on the needs identified in the workshop, this collaborative group is hosting a yearlong series of workshops, webinars, and reports to improve wildlife outcomes in the face of fire and climate change.
+Based on the needs identified in the workshop, this collaborative group committed to producing a yearlong series of workshops, webinars, and reports to improve wildlife outcomes in the face of fire and climate change.
 This series is intended to help researchers and practitioners across fire and wildlife disciplines exchange ideas, tools, and lessons to address the rapid pace and scale of fire management.

-Panelists: Dr. Serra Hoagland (Pueblo of Laguna), National Program Lead for Tribal Research for the USDA Forest Service; Juan Carlos Bravo, Associate Director and Conservation Programs Director of Wildlands Network; Dr. Olivia Messinger Carril, teacher at Santa Fe Girls School, researcher, and author; and Daniel Taylor, Senior Restoration Specialist with Bat Conservation International.
+Presenter(s): Dr. Serra Hoagland (Pueblo of Laguna), National Program Lead for Tribal Research for the USDA Forest Service; Juan Carlos Bravo, Associate Director and Conservation Programs Director of Wildlands Network; Dr. Olivia Messinger Carril, teacher at Santa Fe Girls School, researcher, and author; and Daniel Taylor, Senior Restoration Specialist with Bat Conservation International.

 This webinar is co-hosted by the Arizona Wildfire Initiative.